dev-0x0/Networking-and-Cybersecurity-with-Python/README.md

-This project was undertaken in order to further my understanding of cyber security.
+This project was undertaken in order to further my understanding of networking and cybersecurity.
 The ultimate aim is to become better at combatting security threats by understanding how they can operate.